yoozoom/peon/README.md

 # peon
-a peon todo
+Welcome to peon, and we have a peon todo!

-## context
+## intruduction
-this project base on wex5.
+This project base on wex5.

-include UI2, BIZ, Native or other folder in HOME/model/
+Include UI2, BIZ, Native or other folder in HOME/model/

+Clone project to a empty folder and change name to model.
+Then move the model folder to wex5Home folder to add this project's content.

+## report
+total -> year -> project -> month